Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Abstract

 \section{Abstract}

 We study the self-triggered stabilization of discrete-time linear systems with quantized state measurements.
-In the networked control system we consider, sensors may be spatially distributed and be connected to a self-triggering mechanism over finite data-rate channels.
+In the networked control system we consider, sensors may be spatially distributed and be connected to a self-triggering mechanism through finite data-rate channels.
 Each sensor independently encodes its measurements and sends them to the self-triggering mechanism.
 The self-triggering mechanism integrates quantized measurement data and then computes sampling times.
-We propose a joint design method of an encoding scheme and a self-triggering mechanism for the stabilization of the quantized self-triggered control system.
+Assuming that the closed-loop system is stable in the absence of quantization and self-triggered sampling, we propose a joint design method of an encoding scheme and a self-triggering mechanism for stabilization.
 To deal with data inaccuracy due to quantization, the proposed self-triggering mechanism uses not only quantized data but also an upper bound of quantization errors, which is shared with a decoder.